More about Gujarat Ambuja Exports Limited

 | forwardEps | 9.300000 |

-GAEL's forward EPS is higher than its trailing EPS, suggesting the company is expected to see an increase in profitability this year.
-This points to positive growth, indicating that GAEL is projected to improve its financial performance compared to the previous year.
+GAEL's forward EPS is higher than its trailing EPS, which signals that the company is expected to achieve greater profitability this financial year.
+This suggests improved earnings performance, indicating a positive outlook for GAEL's financial growth.

 Price projections: